tejaspant/SDC_Udacity_Term1/Project2_Traffic_Sign_Classifier/README.md

 ![alt text][image8]

 As can be seen from the images, there are a few challenges in classifying these images
-* The images in general are quite blurred
+* Resing the images to (32, 32, 3) size makes the images blurred
 * The image in the second row and second column is not very clear to the naked eye
+* The brightness for a few images is a bit low

 ## Performance on Images
 ---